The Ohio petroleum industry began with an 1885 oilfield discovery.

 Among those attracted to Lima was the future four-time mayor of Toledo, Samuel Jones, who helped found the Ohio Oil Company (Marathon), patented an improved oil production technology, and became known as “Golden Rule” Jones of Ohio.

 According to historian Richard Timberlake Jr., the “Panic of 1893” was a serious economic depression in the United States.
 Like a similar nationwide financial collapse two decades earlier, it was marked by the overbuilding of railroads, resulting in a series of bank failures.

 By 1886, Lima was the most productive oilfield in America after producing more than 20 million barrels of oil.
 Much of the oil was “heavy” — thick and sulfurous — but by the following year Lima oilfields led the world in production.

 “Though short-lived, the oil rush brought an influx of people, pipelines, refineries, and businesses, giving a powerful impetus to the growth of northwest Ohio,” concluded the Allen County Historical Society, which in 2006 placed a Faurot historical marker near the oil well in Lima.

 After developing a new method for refining the heavy Lima oil, Standard Oil Company of New Jersey began construction on its Whiting refinery in 1889.
-Using improved technologies for maintaining pressure, a pipeline transported Lima oil 210 miles to illuminate the 1893 Chicago World’s Fair, which attracted 27.5 million visitors.
+The company used improved pipeline technologies to deliver refined Lima oil to the 1893 Columbian Exposition in Chicago.
+There, at 72.5 cents per barrel, Standard Oil fueled the world’s largest steam boiler installation at the time.
+Chicago’s fair ultimately attracted 27.5 million visitors.